mlanza/ai-literacy/201/05-tools.md

 That’s what tools do.
 Whether they’re letting software sense the world, or letting AI act within it, they expand what’s possible — with your permission, and often, with your data.

+## Tools Aren’t Just Gadgets — They’re Gateways

+Tools aren’t just extra features bolted onto the AI — they’re **access points** which include both:

+* **Capability** — what the AI is allowed to *do*
+* **Context** — what the AI is allowed to *see*

+Take the calendar tool, for example.
+It doesn’t just give the AI the ability to schedule events.
+It also gives it visibility into your actual calendar: your availability, your existing events, even the names of your meetings.

+This integration of action + data is what makes tools so valuable.

+A file tool isn’t just a document reader — it’s a connection to *your* document.
+An email tool isn’t just a way to write — it’s a way to draft and send *your* messages.

+Each tool extends both what the AI can *do* and what it can *know* about your environment.

+That’s why tools feel like “giving the AI hands” — but they’re also “giving the AI eyes.”

 ## From Prompting to Delegating

 Take